355 total views, 2 views today

 As mentioned earlier, landing pages should only serve one purpose and that is to convert the visitor into a customer or a lead.

-So any link leading to a different page or website should be avoided in order to maintain the visitor’s attention on the landing page.
+So avoid any link leading to a different page or website to keep up the visitor’s attention on the landing page.

 8. Try to keep the content above the Fold